 Meet Our Clients

 The majority of businesses that GBF targets are mature, rather than early stage.
 They have several years of track record and a demonstrable competitive advantage.
-Our clients have a strong commitment to bringing measurable and sustainable social and economic impact at the base of the economic pyramid (BoP).
+Our clients have a strong commitment to bringing measurable and sustainable social and economic impact in low income communities.

-These “High Impact Businesses” provide sustainable economic opportunities to millions of people, often sourcing from smallholder farmers or artisans, or otherwise providing economics value to millions producers or consumers at the Base of the Economic Pyramid.
+These “High Impact Businesses” provide sustainable economic opportunities to millions of people, often sourcing from smallholder farmers or artisans, or otherwise providing economics value to millions producers or consumers in low income communities.
 Their work empowers the poor as independent entrepreneurs and consumers of affordable goods and services.

 Below is a list of current clients in GBF's fund.
 Prior to the launch of the fund, GBF invested in over 32 High Impact Businesses.
-These companies directly impacted nearly 1,000,000 people living at the Base of the Economic Pyramid and delivered up to $50,000,000 in economic value
+These companies directly impacted nearly 1,000,000 people in low income communities and delivered up to $50,000,000 in economic value

 Skip to clients in:

 BrazAfric Enterprises (BEL) imports and distributes agricultural and energy conservation equipment from Brazil to East Africa.
 BEL is driven by the desire to link East African markets with the best available high quality energy conservation equipment.
 In addition to energy conservation, the Company strives to supply smallholder farmers with more reliable, efficient equipment that lowers the smallholder farmers’ operating costs and increases agricultural yield.
 The Company has operations in five East African countries: Kenya, Tanzania, Uganda, Rwanda, Ethiopia and Mozambique.